Why is friend-loss grief often so isolating?

 I know that it’s easier said than done.
 It took me a while to really feel it, and believe in my bones that my grief is valid.
 If that’s the case for you, too, it’s okay.
 I promise you, you’re not doing grief “wrong”.
 Every single day we are swimming in the world that is disenfranchising our grief.

-If you want to be around people who really “get it”, who understand the unique and complex grief of losing a friend, feel free to check out my friend-loss grief groups, or reach out to me.
+If you want to be around people who really “get it”, who understand the unique and complex grief of losing a friend, feel free to check out my friend-loss grief groups, one-on-one support, or reach out to me.

 Sending you love.